alexdrydew/docs/en/toloka-kit/reference/toloka.client.collectors.UsersAssessment.md

 # UsersAssessment
-`toloka.client.collectors.UsersAssessment` | [Source code](https://github.com/Toloka/toloka-kit/blob/v0.1.26/src/client/collectors.py#L483)
+`toloka.client.collectors.UsersAssessment` | [Source code](https://github.com/Toloka/toloka-kit/blob/v1.0.1/src/client/collectors.py#L483)

 ```python
 UsersAssessment(self, *, uuid: Optional[UUID] = None)
 ```

-Recompletion of assignments from banned users
+Recompletion of assignments from banned Tolokers

-If you or the system banned a performer and you want someone else to complete their tasks.
+If you or the system banned a Toloker and you want someone else to complete their tasks.
 This rule will help you do this automatically.

 Used with conditions:
-* PoolAccessRevokedReason - Reason for loss of access of the performer to the current pool.
+* PoolAccessRevokedReason - Reason for loss of access of the Toloker to the current pool.
-* SkillId - The performer no longer meets the specific skill filter.
+* SkillId - The Toloker no longer meets the specific skill filter.

 Used with actions:
 * ChangeOverlap - Increase the overlap of the set of tasks.